This Nashville-born concept is short for one meat and three vegetables, and I’ve listed 25+ Meat-and-Three Restaurants

-Wade through a sea of fast food shops to this very local downhome breakfast/lunch/dinner spot amid a sea of fast food chains.
-Skip Arby’s and try their tasty roast beef, biscuits I’d challenge anyone in Nashville to beat, and creamy squash casserole.
+Wade through a sea of fast food shops to this very local downhome breakfast/lunch/dinner spot.
+Try their tasty roast beef, biscuits I’d challenge anyone in Nashville to beat, and creamy squash casserole.
 If it’s Friday, go for the all-you-can-eat catfish.
 Good desserts too.
 Not a tourist in sight.

 Mallard’s Country Cooking

 A local favorite since 1993.
 In addition to the usual suspects on the menu, you can order off the grill (but why?)
 Good gravy, they’ve got country cooking in their name.
-Plus their website tells you when you can get live music along with your chicken’n’dumplin’s.
-With your meat-and-three priced at $6.45, it’s a dang good value.
+If you have a hefty appetite, go Wednesday for all-you-can-eat spaghetti or Friday for all-you-can-eat catfish.
+Closed Monday.

 It was love at first bite at this tiny little cottage.
 I have no idea how they can push such an extensive (and tasty) assortment of food of their minuscule kitchen but we are blessed for it.
 On their long menu board, it’s typical for them to offer seven entrees and twelve sides.
 The chicken and dressing (pictured above) is a wonder.
 So are the hoecakes (that’s cornbread, fyi) and the green beans were nicely seasoned.
 If you like retired people, you’re gonna love Cal’s.

 It’s been around since the Sixties and, judging by the faded photos of Conway Twitty, Porter and Dolly, the decor has too.
 Seemed a bit cheaper than other meat-and-threes where you can get an entree’ like fried chicken and three sides for just $7.50.
 For a little place, their menu is big spanning from American grill to Greek food.
 It gets very mixed reviews online.
 I got the sense that it’s somewhat of an institution for folks in the community.
 Foodwise, I wasn’t fond of the hush puppies but the catfish gets my thumbs up.